 2009 – COMME DE GARÇON CO-LAB

 Exclusive sneakers collaboration with Comme De Garçon is launched.
-The co-lab was very successful and seen on the feet of global music stars like Kanye West.
+The co-lab was very successful and seen on the feet of many global stars.

 2012 - OFFICIAL BALL PARTNERSHIP

-Tretorn sign official ball partnerships with selected tournaments on the WTA and ATP World Tour, this includes Hamburg, Stockholm, Umag, Zabreb and Båstad.
+Tretorn signed official ball partnerships with selected tournaments on the WTA and ATP World Tour, this includes Hamburg, Stockholm, Umag, Zabreb and Båstad.

 2016 - ECO ESSENTIALS

-In 2016 we celebrated 125 years in business, this made us rethink about the companies basic philosophy and what kind of products we want to make for the next 125 years.
+In 2016 we celebrated 125 years in business, this made us rethink the company's basic philosophy and what kind of products we want to make for the next 125 years.
 We have a long heritage of CSR and responsible manufacturing and as we face huge climate challenges we decided it was time to take even greater responsibility.
-To use our planets limited resources in a more innovative way we decided to start the Eco Essentials Initiative.
+To use our planet's limited resources in a more innovative way we decided to start the Eco Essentials Initiative.

 Tretorn launches the first Eco Essentials project – the Left Over Project Together with the Swedish outdoor retailer Naturkompaniet we launched a rain jacket collection inspired by natural ecosystems, where nothing should go to waste.
 We bought leftover fabrics from manufacturers and reused it by creating extremely limited edition collections.